 After closure of the hearings, decisions were rarely pronounced publicly.
-Rather, as the judicial job was mainly conceived of as a judgment-writing job, the closure of the hearing would only mark the start of the period within which a judge would study the file, deliberate on the issues and eventually draft the judgment - a process that regularly lasted for months, and, in some cases, even for years.17 socialist times, the right to appeal was skilfully raised by socialist lawyers to something of an absolute - even constitutional - right.
-18 This was met with approval by the political potentates, because they wanted to maintain yet another layer of control over the process, and the right to appeal could neatly deal with the possibility of any judicial decisions that were not in conformity with their expectations.
+Rather, as the judicial job was mainly conceived of as a judgment-writing job, the closure of the hearing would only mark the start of the period within which a judge would study the file, deliberate on the issues and eventually draft the judgment - a process that regularly lasted for months, and, in some cases, even for years.17

+Even if an occasional judgment were to be passed on the merits and communicated to the parties, this was not the end of the process.
+During socialist times, the right to appeal was skilfully raised by socialist lawvers to something of an absolute - even constitutional - right.
+This was met with approval by the political potentates, because they wanted to maintain yet another layer of control over the process, and the right to appeal could neatly deal with the possibility of any judicial decisions that were not in conformity with their expectations.
 Yet it was also a comfortable way for judges to remove from themselves the pressures of deciding (and thereby settling) an issue, as their non-final judgments were regarded as only provisional in nature.
 At least in civil cases, the appealed judgments were never enforceable until the higher court had decided upon them, and this appeal process could also last several years.
 When in charge of the case, the appellate judges also had several strategies for avoiding finality and enforceability.
 One of the most common of these tactics was the remittal of the case to the lower court for retrial - something that would send it back to square one again.
 This merry-go-round could go on as long as was needed, preferably until the pressing social need for a decision ceased to exist.